BlaiseMuhirwa/BlaiseMuhirwa.github.io/_pages/about.md

 {% include base_path %}
 Hi there!

 I am currently a Member of Technical Staff at <a href="https://www.argmaxinc.com/" style="text-decoration:none;color:CornflowerBlue">Argmax</a> where we're working on on-device foundation model inference.
 Previously, I also worked at <a href="https://www.groundlight.ai" style="text-decoration:none;color:CornflowerBlue">Groundlight AI </a> and <a href="https://thirdai.com" style="text-decoration:none;color:CornflowerBlue">ThirdAI</a> where I worked on a variety of machine learning and engineering problems.
 Prior to that, I was a student at The University of Chicago where I double-majored in Computer Science and Computational and Applied Mathematics.
-I was fortunate enough to be advised by Professor <a href="https://willett.psd.uchicago.edu/" style="text-decoration:none;color:CornflowerBlue">Rebecca Willet</a>.

 Among other things, I am also the maintainer of <a href="https://www.flatnav.net/" style="text-decoration:none;color:CornflowerBlue">flatnav</a>, a robust and memory-efficient library for performing vector search at scale.